Alenia24/SBA318/README.md

 - Trips
 - Itenaries
 - Reviews
-- Paassengers( Only accessable by admins which has not been implemented as yet)
+- Passengers( Only accessable by admins which has not been implemented as yet)

 ---